hipe/tmx/lib/skylab/callback/doc/issues/046-the-iambics-narrative.md

 note that while strictly speaking there are five actual arguments being sent to this method call, but conceptually there are three.

+(a syntax like this that has *one* required argument and accepts zero or one "literal iambic" as the remainder of the arguments (that is, possibly many arguments that will be parsed with an iambic syntax); we call this an "ideal mixed syntax" :[057].)

 a method that supports iambic arguments can look on the surface like the